awreed/Neural-Volumetric-Reconstruction-for-Coherent-SAS/README.md

 - IoU : Intersection over union using between two voxels built from point cloud.

 3) Then, run `main_render.sh` to render reconstructed mesh.
-This will render radiance and depth image using reconstructed mesh, at different camera azimuths.
+This will render color, normal and depth image using reconstructed mesh, at different camera azimuths.
 4) Finally run `main_image_space_loss.sh` to calculate image space loss (lpips, psnr, mse...) on color image or depth image.

 Example configurations are provided in `.sh` files, but please make sure to set it corresponding to your enviroment.